 Wantedly isn’t your usual job portal.
-That’s because if you’re interested in a particular job, you can click the “Want to Visit” button on the job listing to “request a casual chat”.
+That’s because if you’re interested in a particular job, you can click the “I’m interested” button on the job listing to apply.

 When you do so, you can schedule a visit to the company to find out how working there is like, and whether that will be for you.
 (And even if you’ll be working remotely, no harm dropping by their office first, right?)

 To see only the freelance jobs, enter “freelance” into the search keyword filter box.

 Bonus tip: Facebook groups can be a gold mine

 Many potential hirers are now bypassing job portals entirely.
 Instead, they put their ads up directly on Facebook groups meant for people in their industry.